Degree-targeted cascades in modular, degree-heterogeneous networks: Results

 Here we describe extensions to the research presented in \cite{Nematzadeh2014}, on existence of optimal levels of interconnectivity in modular networks.
 In that work, the authors consider a network composed of two modules, with a fraction $\mu\in[0,1]$ of the links joining nodes in the same module and the remaining $(1-\mu)$ fraction of the links joining nodes in different modules.
 This corresponds to choosing the mixing matrix to be

 On this network, they consider linear threshold dynamics of the type described above, with seed nodes localized to one of the modules.

-The main result of \cite{Nematzadeh2014} is that for certain values of the seed density, there is an optimal range of values of the modularity parameter $\mu$, such that within this range the cascade covers the whole system, while on either side the cascade remains localized to the module where it began.
+The main result of \cite{Nematzadeh2014} is that for certain values of the seed density, there is an optimal range of values of the modularity parameter $\mu$, such that within this range the cascade covers the whole system, while on either side of this range the cascade remains localized to the module where it began.
 Their conclusions follow from both direct simulations of dynamics on networks and calculations based on the analytical framework developed by Gleeson \cite{Gleeson2008}.

 We now generalize their results in two ways.
-First, we consider degree distributions with a tunable extent of degree heterogeneity, and we allow for degree-targeted seeding.
+First, we consider degree distributions with a tunable extent of degree heterogeneity, and second, we allow for degree-targeted seeding.
+Sec. \ref{sec:general_network_structures} and Appendices \ref{sec:monotonicity-appendix},\ref{sec:well-ordering-appendix}, and \ref{sec:next-nearest-neighbor-appdx} consider the possibility of more than two modules and different degree distributions in each module.

 The first aspect, degree heterogeneity, was discussed in the SI of \cite{Nematzadeh2014}, where the authors present results for the LFR benchmark networks \cite{Lancichinetti2008}, and state that degree heterogeneity does not change the results qualitatively.
-Here, instead, we treat degree heterogeneity explicitly as a control parameter, quantified by $p_\text{nest}\in[0,1]$.
+Here, instead, we treat degree heterogeneity explicitly as a control parameter, quantified by $p_\text{nest}\in[0,1]$, so named as a reference to the concept of \emph{nestedness} in theoretical ecology \cite{Atmar1993,Bascompte2003}, which has been found to be largely explained by degree heterogeneity \cite{Jonhson2013}.
 The parameter $p_\text{nest}$ enters the analysis through the degree distribution:

 where $p^\text{pow}$ and $p^\text{poi}$ are power law and Poisson degree distributions, respectively, each with mean $z$ (which we take, for now, to be 20).
 For completeness, we have

 with $\lambda$ chosen such that $\sum_k k p^\text{pow}_k = z$, and $\zeta(\gamma,\lambda) = \sum_k (\lambda + k)^{-\gamma}$ is the Hurwitz zeta function, and